Opening of Miami's Royal Palm Hotel

 As part of his agreement to accept land from Julia Tuttle and the Brickells in October of 1895, Henry Flagler committed to extending his railway, building a “fine hotel” and laying out the infrastructure of an area along Biscayne Bay at the mouth of the Miami River.
 Within eight months, the area would incorporate and become the City of Miami.

-Following the freezes during the winter of 1894 – 1895, Flagler accepted the offers from Julia Tuttle and the Brickells.
-He wanted to ensure that he had a destination in an area that would be free from future freezes.
+Following the two major freezes during the winter of 1894 – 1895, Flagler accepted the offers from Julia Tuttle and the Brickells.
+He wanted to ensure that he had a destination that would be free from future freezes.
 The result of the portion of the agreement to build a “fine hotel” became the Royal Palm Hotel.

 The Opening of the Royal Palm Hotel

-The process to build the hotel and description of the Royal Palm was detailed in an article entitled “Miami’s First Luxury Hotel” on Miami-History.
-The clearing of the grounds for the hotel began on March 15th, 1896.
-The supervisor for this effort was one of Flagler’s trusted lieutenants, John Sewell.
+The clearing of the grounds for the hotel began on March 15, 1896, and the supervisor for this effort was one of Flagler’s trusted lieutenants, John Sewell.
 His crew was small but skilled at performing the back breaking work of clearing difficult areas for new construction.
 Sewell referred to his trusted crew as his “black artillery”.
-Each of the men in the crew were black workers brought down for the project.
+The twelve-person crew consisted of black workers who were brought down for the project.

-John Sewell described the building of the Royal Palm Hotel as “rushed” and was ready to open “in a blaze of glory” on January 1st of 1897.
-The opening on January 1st was a soft opening.
-The official open date was on Saturday, January 16th.
-However, the festivities to celebrate the opening of the hotel took place the next evening on Sunday, January 17th.
+John Sewell described the building of the Royal Palm Hotel as “rushed to completion” and was ready to open “in a blaze of glory” on January 1st of 1897, which was more or less a soft opening.
+The official opening date was on Saturday, January 16, 1897, with the grand opening festivities occurring the next evening on Sunday, January 17th.

-The grand opening banquet marked the beginning of the Royal Palm Hotel as a destination for wealthy captains of industry and political figures of the day.
-The opening night would feature 40 prominent townspeople in addition to hotel guests.
-Each would enjoy an elegant banquet in the hotel’s spacious dining room.
+The grand opening banquet marked the beginning of the Royal Palm Hotel as a destination for the wealthy leaders of industry and political figures of the day.
+The opening night would feature a blend of 40 townspeople that would join hotel guests for an elegant banquet in the hotel’s spacious dining room.

 The guests were dressed for the occasion.
 Sewell reflected on the evening as “I look back through the wheels of memory and see that great dining room with all the beautiful women and handsome men, the ladies in their gorgeous costumes and the men in conventional evening dress”.

 As Thelma Peter’s described in her article Pomp and Circumstance, The Royal Palm Hotel, “the dining room was resplendent with flowers, gleaming silverware and fine linen.
 The menu ran a gourmet’s gamut from green turtle soup to tutti-frutti ice cream.”
-The menu was considerably more extensive than Peter’s brief description, and included an entrée of pompano fish.
+The menu was considerably more extensive than Peter’s described, including an entrée of pompano fish.

-Following dinner, guests were ushered into the hotel’s rotunda to listen to the Royal Palm orchestra.
-The orchestra entertained the audience with popular songs of the day including “My Old Kentucky Home”.
-The night would continue in the hotel’s ballroom where the guests enjoyed music and dancing.
+Following dinner, guests were ushered into the hotel’s rotunda to listen to the Royal Palm orchestra which played popular songs of the day including “My Old Kentucky Home”.
 The night was as elegant and grand as the banquet’s guests had hoped.

 Hotel Guests